This post may contain affiliate links. Please read the disclosure policy to learn more.

 Instructions

 In a mixing bowl, combine confectioner’s sugar, butter, and corn syrup.
-Use your hands to knead until a soft dough forms.
+With gloved hands, knead until a soft dough forms.

-Knead in pink food coloring, peppermint oil, and strawberry flavoring.
-Taste and adjust to your liking, adding more peppermint and/or strawberry as desired.
+Knead in strawberry flavoring, peppermint oil, and pink gel food coloring.
+Taste and adjust, adding more peppermint or strawberry as desired.

-With a rolling pin, roll dough between two sheets of parchment, to about 5/8-inch / 1 centimeteter thickness.
-Place on a tray and transfer to the refrigerator and chill for 15 minutes.
+With a rolling pin, roll dough between two sheets of parchment, to about 5/8-inch thickness.
+Arrange on prepared tray.
+Refrigerate 15 minutes, or until cold to the touch.

-Once chilled, use a heart-shaped cutter to cut hearts from the dough.
-Re-roll and chill the scraps, then cut additional hearts from the excess dough.
+With a heart-shaped cutter, cut hearts from the dough.
+Re-roll scraps, chilling again if necessary.
+Cut additional hearts from remaining dough.

-Transfer hearts to a parchment-lined tray and chill while you prepare the chocolate.
+Return hearts to parchment-lined tray.
+Refrigerate while you prepare the chocolate coating.

 Temper chocolate, or melt discs of coating chocolate over a double boiler.
 (See my notes on tempering, above).
-If using coating chocolate, you may opt to add a tablespoon of vegetable oil, shortening, or coconut oil to produce a smoother, shinier consistency for enrobing.
+If using coating chocolate, add a tablespoon of vegetable oil, shortening, or coconut oil for a smoother enrobing consistency.

-Working quickly, use an enrobing fork to dip each heart in the chocolate, making sure both sides are fully coated.
-Transfer hearts to a parchment-lined tray and use enrobing fork to decorate as desired, and/or sprinkle with Valentine’s Day sprinkles or additional crushed strawberries.
+Working quickly, use an enrobing fork to dip each heart in the chocolate, fully coating the entire surface.
+Place on silicone-lined tray and use enrobing fork to decorate as desired.
+Or, sprinkle with Valentine’s Day sprinkles.

-Store in an airtight container at room temperature for up to two weeks.
-If your kitchen is on the warmer side, you may opt to store your peppermint patties in the refrigerator instead.
+Store in an airtight container at room temperature or in the refrigerator for up to two weeks.

 Notes